nanjalaruth/Somatic-and-Germline-variant-Identification-from-Tumor-and-normal-Sample-Pairs/README.md

 multiqc  trimmed_reads/Fastqc_results  -o trimmed_reads/Fastqc_results

 ```

-The parameters shown below were used during trimming:

-PE - paired end
-threads - number of cores assigned to the task,
-LEADING - remove lead bases with low quality of 3
-TRAILING - remove trailing bases with low quality of 10
-MINLEN - remove reads below 25 bases long
-ILLUMINACLIP - used to remove adapters
-_Trused3-PE - adapter_, _2 - Maximum mismatch count_, _30 - Accuracy of the match between the two ‘adapter ligated’ reads for PE palindrome read alignment_, _10 - Accuracy of the match between any adapter against a read_, _8 - Minimum length of adapter that needs to be detected (PE specific/ palindrome mode_

 The post trimming multiqc report can be found [here](post_trim_multiqc_report_linux.html).
 It is evident from the report that the quality of the reads improved having per base quality scores above 35 and no adapters observed.
 After trimming an average of 0.73% normal reads and 1.24% tumor reads were lost.